 This module introduces widely-used mathematical methods for functions of a single variable.
 The emphasis is on the practical use of these methods; key theorems are stated but not proved at this stage.
-Tutorials and Maple worksheets will be used to support taught material.

-Single variable calculus: Differentiation, including product and chain rules; Fundamental Theorem of Calculus (statement only), elementary integrals, change of variables, integration by parts, differentiation of integrals with variable limits
+Single variable calculus: Differentiation, including product and chain rules; Fundamental Theorem of Calculus (statement only), elementary integrals, change of variables, integration by parts, differentiation of integrals with variable limits.

-Curve sketching: graphs of elementary functions, maxima, minima and points of inflection, asymptotes
+Curve sketching: graphs of elementary functions, maxima, minima and points of inflection, asymptotes.

-80% examination and 20% coursework.
+70% examination and 30% coursework.

 See the library reading list for this module (Canterbury)